leogm99/networkx-ooc/README.rst

 #. copy

-The library works on ooc mode if you use a LazyGraph as attribute to the algorithmm, and normal mode if you use a NX Graph as attribute to the algorithm.
+The library works in ooc mode if you use a LazyGraph as an algorithms attribute, and in normal mode if you use an NX Graph as an algorithms attribute.

 If you want to use the library in a normal networkx way, you only need to make an instance of the original NX Graph class, an then you can use the algorithm as you would use in a normal networkX graph, using this graph as attribute to algorithm: